 Exemption for non-UK issuers

-Under DTR 5.11.4 R, issuers whose registered office is in a third country with securities admitted to trading on a UK regulated market may be exempted from disclosure requirements in DTR 5.5.1R, DTR 5.6.1R and DTR 5.8.12R (2) if the FCA considers that the major shareholder regime in that third country is equivalent.
+Under DTR 5.11.4R, issuers whose registered office is in a third country with securities admitted to trading on a UK regulated market may be exempted from disclosure requirements in DTR 5.5.1R, DTR 5.6.1R and DTR 5.8.12R (2) if the FCA considers that the law of the third country in question is equivalent or if the issuer complies with requirements of the law of a third country that the FCA considers as equivalent.

 The FCA is satisfied that the laws governing major shareholder legislation in the following countries are equivalent.
 Issuers with securities admitted to trading on a UK regulated market that are incorporated in any of these countries are exempt from the requirements in DTR 5.5.1R, DTR 5.6.1R and DTR 5.8.12R (2).

-The rules require market-makers to notify the FCA in some circumstances.
+The rules require market-makers to notify the FCA in certain circumstances.
 A notification can be made using the TR-2 form (DOC).
 The completed form should be emailed to [email protected], with the subject line 'Market maker notification' followed by the name of the relevant market maker.